home iammatthias menu

 Each feed is decentralized (anyone can publish from any server), standard (the XML is well-documented), portable (subscriptions move between readers), private (no behavior tracking), and direct (publisher to reader, no intermediary).

-Arweave, IPFS, Mirror, and Farcaster reach for the same goal with newer infrastructure.
-The hard part was never the protocol.
-It's getting readers to pick tools that respect them.
+Arweave, IPFS, Mirror, and Farcaster reach for similar properties with newer infrastructure.
+The protocol was never the missing piece.
+Readers still need tools that make direct distribution worth choosing.

 Resources